-(1) The total amount of cash distributed to stockholders was limited to 10% of the total distribution paid, excluding any cash paid for fractional shares.
-The remainder of the distribution (approximately 90%) was paid in shares of the Company's common stock.
+(1) The total amount of cash distributed to stockholders was limited to 20% of the total distribution paid, excluding any cash paid for fractional shares.
+The remainder of the distribution (approximately 80%) was paid in shares of the Company's common stock.

-The Company paid distributions of \$6,707,223 or \$2.07 per common share during the year ended October 31, 2020.
+The Company paid distributions of \$3,870,751 or \$1.05 per common share during the six months ended April 30, 2021.
 The tax attributes of distributions are determined annually as of the end of each calendar year based, in part, on the taxable income for the fiscal year, estimated taxable income subsequent to the fiscal year end, and distributions paid.
 The tax character of each distribution paid is reported to stockholders, if required, on Form 1099-DIV in January following the close of the calendar year.
-The tax character of distributions paid for the fiscal year ended October 31, 2020, represent \$3,846,141 from ordinary income and \$2,861,082 from tax return of capital.
-These amounts and sources of distributions reported are not being provided for U.S. tax reporting purposes as the fiscal period does not correspond to the required tax reporting period.
-The ultimate tax character of the Company's earnings cannot be determined until tax returns are prepared after the end of the fiscal year.
-The information provided is based on available estimates.

 The Company adopted a plan that provides for reinvestment of its common stock distributions on behalf of the common stockholders (the "DRIP"), unless a common stockholder elects to receive cash.
-The DRIP was suspended from May 26, 2020 through October 30, 2020 in connection with the Board's declaration of distributions payable in cash and common stock payable for each of the quarters ending on July 31, 2020 and October 31, 2020.
+The DRIP was suspended in connection with the Board's declaration of distributions payable in cash and common stock payable for each of the quarters ending on July 31, 2020, October 31, 2020, January 31, 2021, and April 30, 2021.
+During the six months ended April 30, 2021, no shares were issued under the DRIP.